 Staff also undertake Protective Behaviours training.

 All staff follow a programme of autism awareness training to ensure a base line level of understanding.
-Individual staff continue this to various levels, including Masters level.
+Individual staff continue this to various levels.

 Access between each floor is by stairwell only.

-Parents can access information via our website and will receive contact details of key staff involved in the wellbeing of their child.
+Parents can access information via our website and Twitter and will receive contact details of key staff involved in the wellbeing of their child.